-Best Media Streamers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best media streamers you can buy in 2019.
+Best Media Streamers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best media streamers you can buy in 2021.

-You should also check which services each device offers, especially as original content that's only available on certain platforms becomes more common.
-So whether you want to watch the latest Netflix or Amazon Prime Video TV show, independent films on MUBI, or live sport courtesy of Now TV, our round-up of the best media streamers has got you covered.
+You should also check which services each device offers, especially as exclusive, original TV shows and films are all the rage.
+So whether you want to use Apple's library or Google's, watch the latest Netflix, Disney Plus or Amazon Prime Video TV show, independent films on MUBI, or live sport courtesy of Now TV, our round-up of the best media streamers has got you covered.

-Amazon Prime Video comes as standard (of course), alongside Netflix, the terrestrial catch-up services (BBC iPlayer, ITV Hub, All 4 and My5), and the bonus of music services Spotify, Deezer and Tidal.
-The one omission is Now TV, but if you can live without it, this is the best streamer available right now.
+Amazon Prime Video comes as standard (of course), alongside Netflix, the terrestrial catch-up services (BBC iPlayer, ITV Hub, All 4 and My5), Now TV, BT Sport, Apple TV, Disney Plus and the bonus of music services Spotify, Deezer, Apple Music and Tidal.
+The only minor omission is an official Rakuten app.

 Read the full review: Amazon Fire TV Stick 4K

-And with the arrival of the Apple TV+ streaming service launching later this year, that will only get better.
-Netflix, iPlayer and Amazon Prime Video are offered, but Now TV and All 4 are conspicuously absent.
+And with the arrival of the Apple TV+ streaming service that's only got better.
+Netflix, iPlayer and Amazon Prime Video are offered with Now TV and All 4 both present now too.
 It's not cheap - it's positively exorbitant compared to some on this list - but if you're happy with life in the Apple ecosystem and you can afford it, it's money well spent for the home streaming enthusiast.

 Read the full review: Apple TV 4K